genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/10_integration/04_gateways-and-streamers/03_streamer-client.md

 }
 ```
 When using this example, you need to specify both parameters, (quote -> or quote, set ->).
 The default parameter does not work in this case.

+## Event caching and ChronicleMap
+Each Streamer Client subscription creates a ChronicleMap instance with capacity for 2000 entries.
+This is used as the cache for events that have been received from the Streamer and sent to the Event Handler.
+The map uses the `TIMESTAMP` or a similar unique value as a key, and then a status (`SENT` or `COMPLETE`) as the value.

+Once an event has been sent to the Event Handler, we mark the `TIMESTAMP` reference as `SENT`.
+When the Streamer Client receives a response, it is marked as `COMPLETE`.

+Every two seconds, a job runs to update the PROCESS_REF database table with the data stored in the ChronicleMap instance (if there is any).
+The value stored in the database is either:

+- the oldest `SENT` value (if available)
+or
+- if no `SENT` values are stored, the latest `COMPLETE` value

+The idea is that whenever it is necessary, we can always replay events from the Streamer, starting from the oldest `SENT`(there was no response for that event and we can't guarantee it was processed successfully).
+If no `SENT` values are available, then it is safe to replay from the latest `COMPLETE` event.
+As part of this job, we also remove entries from the ChronicleMap that have been marked as `COMPLETE`.

+ChronicleMap instances need to be pre-allocated with a fixed set of parameters.
+So if the Streamer Client tries to store more than 2000 entries before the cleaning/flushing job runs (i.e. within two seconds), it exceeds the maximum capacity.

+For AUTH_PERMS and its internal ChronicleMap instances, the platform exposes the number of entries parameter, because we recreate the ChronicleMap file on every process restart.

+However, the platform does not expose a parameter in the Streamer Client for changing the number of entries, because the cache files are persisted across Streamer Client restarts.